REVRBE/mnemosyne/README.md

 }
 ```

+## notes
+There is currently a few issues with the project which I intend to fix and make better.
+I've plans to make it stealthier by adding call stack spoofing, dynamic stub generation (polymorphism) and return address spoofing.
+None of these additions should break current syntax and usage, so you don't have to worry about future update breaking your code.

 ## license
 This project is provided for educational and research purposes.
 Users are responsible for ensuring compliance with applicable laws and regulations.